 The proof of this result proceeds in three steps.
 First, I guess and verify that traders' price offers are informationally neutral, as all traders simply offer the market maker their reservation price.
 Second, I show that, if market makers believe the size of trader demand is unrelated to whether or not a trader is informed, and traders know this, then the magnitude of traders' demand is unrelated to traders' informedness.
+Implicitly, this equilibrium is supported by the (correct) beliefs of traders that higher demand implies nothing about the valuation of the trader.
 The final step of the proof verifies that such an equilibrium exists via a standard fixed point argument.